jen3ten/word-frequency/README.md

 - ### Add Words and Frequency to Dictionary

-Iterate through the array of words and add the words to a dictionary.
+The application then iterated through the array of words and added the words to a dictionary.
 The string word is the 'key' and the integer count of the word's frequency is the 'value'.
-This process creates a collection of non-duplicated words and their frequency.
+This process created a collection of non-duplicated words and their frequency.

 By converting the large array of words into a dictionary first, the array of words is only iterated once.
 Future manipulations of the collection, for removal of stop words or stemming, will occur more quickly by looking up words in the efficient and smaller dictionary.